martinbogo/meshbbs/README.md

 ## 🏗️ Architecture

-MeshBBS is built with a clean, modular architecture in Rust:
+Meshbbs is built with a clean, modular architecture in Rust:

 ```mermaid
 graph TD